-Neural Magic raises $15 million to boost AI training speed on off-the-shelf processors
+Neural Magic raises $15 million to boost AI inferencing speed on off-the-shelf processors

 Despite the proliferation of accelerator chips like Google’s tensor processing unit (TPU) and Intel’s forthcoming Nervana NNP-T, most machine learning practitioners are limited by budget or design to commodity processors.
-Unfortunately, these processors tend to train sophisticated AI models rather slowly, exacerbating one of the many challenges involved in AI R&D.
+Unfortunately, these processors tend to run sophisticated AI models rather slowly, exacerbating one of the many challenges involved in AI R&D.

 Hence, Neural Magic.
 MIT Computer Science and Artificial Intelligence Lab research scientist Alex Matveev and professor Nir Shavit cofounded the Somerville, Massachusetts-based startup in 2018, inspired by their work in high-performance multicore execution engines for machine learning.
 The pair describes Neural Magic as a “no-hardware AI company,” in essence — one whose software processes workloads on processors at speeds equivalent to (or better than) specialized hardware.